 - They do independent/free choice reading and their own devotion/bible reading time.

 - Language arts is mostly on their own, see below.

 - Chores — this helps me so much!
 The kids are totally in charge of the dishwasher, watering plants, folding their own clothes, trashes, sweeping, picking up their rooms, cleaning bathrooms (I'll just give these a once-over if company is coming), and they help clean other stuff too.
 Two of the kids also love to help me cook.
 I may be forgetting some, but you get the idea.
 This is so wonderful and it's teaching them lifeskill they need!

 - The younger two go over the latest poem they're memorizing for 5 minutes a day.

 - Once a week I quiz them on the previous week's words and introduce new Latin words for them to study — they work on these 5 minutes a day.
 (I love how this builds their vocabulary and will help them throughout life.)

 - Religion: Once a week we'll work on memorizing Scripture verses, read from various apologetics books (I love this one right now!) or Saint books (this is the one we're reading currently), and most of their other curriculum has Catholic/Christian principles woven throughout.

-- Once in a while we'll finish a read aloud and instead of starting another one right away, we'll cover miscellaneous topics like human health/nutrition (okay, we actually talk about that one a lot everyday!), logic, or public speaking.
+- Once in a while we'll finish a read aloud and instead of starting another one right away, we'll cover miscellaneous topics like human health/nutrition — we actually talk about that one a lot everyday just naturally!

-- For geography they'll do games on the iPad (Stack the States or Stack the Countries is an awesome app).
+- For geography they'll do games on the iPad (Stack the States or Stack the Countries are awesome apps).